telus/tds-community/.github/ISSUE_TEMPLATE/defect_template.md

 ## Reproduction Steps

 <!--
-  You can desribe how to reproduce the issue here
+  You can describe how to reproduce the issue here

   For example:
   * Click this thing
   * Now click this